camiloribeiro/cdeasy/README.md

 Please consider using another operating system if you are not able to run the full experience at first, then please adapt it later to windows.
 If you see any improvements that these instructions or scripts could have, please consider to pull request :) Credits will be fully given to you

-All the shell script used here will also not work in Windows.
-No Power shell will be provided in our first release :(

 Installing Jenkins, its plugins and seed job
 -------------------------------------------